-Currently, there is only one guaranteed method of gender selection used during fertility treatment, it is known as preimplantation genetic screening, or PGS.
+Currently, there is only one guaranteed method of fertility gender selection used during fertility treatment, and it is known as preimplantation genetic screening, or PGS.

-Although this treatment is 99.9% effective in producing the correct gender, it is important to remember there is always a chance you won’t become pregnant when you use IVF.
+Although this fertility gender selection is 99.9% effective in producing the correct gender, it is important to remember there is always a chance you won’t become pregnant when you use IVF.
 Your success with IVF depends on several factors, including your age and health.
 The overall success rate of IVF is a little over 22%, though that number tends to be higher for younger women.

-There are almost as many reasons for gender selection as there are people who want to become parents.
-Some of the main reasons people decide on gender selection are personal, social and cultural based.
-It is important to remember, however, that on average, an IVF cycle that includes PGS for gender selection runs between $12,000 and $16,000, making it clear those who decide to select the gender of their children do so because it is very important to them.
+There are almost as many reasons for fertility gender selection as there are people who want to become parents.
+Some of the main reasons people decide on gender selection are personal, social, and culturally based.
+It is important to remember; however, that on average, an IVF cycle that includes PGS for gender selection runs between $12,000 and $16,000, making it clear those who decide to select the gender of their children do so because it is very important to them.

 Imagine you have been trying to become pregnant for several years and you are in your late 30s.
 You’ve finally decided to try IVF, which your insurance doesn’t cover.
 If you don’t have enough money saved, or time available, to try the procedure again in a few years, you know that this is probably your only chance of having a child.
 As the only child of a single mother, you’ve always dreamed of having your own daughter to raise, and you want to follow in your mother’s footsteps.
-You might choose gender selection as part of your IVF treatment.
+You might decide on choosing the gender of your baby as part of your IVF treatment.

 Social and Cultural Reasons

 Some genetic conditions are passed along through sex chromosomes.
 Diseases including hemophilia, cystic fibrosis, Huntington’s disease, and muscular dystrophy are only a few genetic conditions that can be passed with either the “X” or the “Y” chromosome.
-If you know you or your husband carries a genetic disorder, you may want to select your child’s gender to prevent them from being affected by such a serious condition.
+If you know you or your husband carries a genetic disorder, you may want to choose the gender of your baby to prevent them from being affected by such a serious condition.
 It is important to note many of the countries that ban gender selection allow it for medical reasons such as these.

 The Gender Selection Debate